-In order to investigate the second objective of this paper, several verification scores were calculated for each method (i.e., the EPI, the EPB and the VESPA approach).
-These scores were selected in order to cover key attributes of the forecasts verified, they include:
+To investigate the second objective of this paper, several verification scores were calculated for each method (i.e., the EPI, the EPB, and the VESPA approach).
+These scores were selected in order to cover key attributes of the forecasts verified, and they include

-- the Mean Absolute Error (MAE) of forecast ensemble means, relative to the 'perfect' forecasts, - the Continuous Rank Probability Score (CRPS) and its decomposition: - o the potential CRPS (CRPSpot): where CRPSpot = resolution uncertainty, - the reliability part of the CRPS (CRPSreli).
+- the mean absolute error (MAE) of forecast ensemble means, relative to the perfect forecasts and - the continuous rank probability score (CRPS) and its decomposition: - the potential CRPS (CRPSpot), where CRPSpot = resolution - uncertainty, and - the reliability part of the CRPS (CRPSreli).